livebook-dev/vega_lite/README.md

 [![Actions Status](https://github.com/elixir-nx/vega_lite/workflows/Test/badge.svg)](https://github.com/elixir-nx/vega_lite/actions)
 [![Docs](https://img.shields.io/badge/docs-gray.svg)](https://static.jonatanklosko.com/docs/vega_lite)

-**Note: this is currently experimental**
+**Note: This is currently experimental.**

 Elixir bindings to [Vega-Lite](https://vega.github.io/vega-lite).

 ## Installation

-You can add VegaLite as dependency in your mix.exs.
+You can add VegaLite as a dependency in your mix.exs.
 At the moment you will have to use a Git dependency until we publish the first release:

 ```elixir